How to Make Stickers with a Cricut to Sell

 I love using my LightGrip mat when cutting paper products because it’s gentle.

-If you only have a regular cutting mat, de-stick it a bit by rubbing a clean towel or t-shirt on it a few times.
+If you only have a regular cutting mat, de-stick it by rubbing a clean towel or t-shirt on it a few times.

 Creating the Sticker Art

-Creating art is the fun part, but there are a few things to be aware of.
+Creating art is fun, but there are a few things to be aware of.

 According to the Cricut Angel policy, you are not allowed to use the Cricut Access designs for stickers that you are selling.

-The same goes for anything that you would buy on a digital marketplace like Creative Market.
+The same goes for anything you buy on a digital marketplace like Creative Market.
 Unless you drastically change the design, this probably violates the licensing rules.

 Making a Design in Cricut Design Space

 If you plan on selling your stickers, it’s best to create your own artwork.
-It’s easier than it sounds and you can even do word-based artwork.
+It’s easier than it sounds, and you can even create word-based artwork.

 This simple design was created by adding a heart shape and a word.